MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

 Feedback buttons in bot messages are crucial to help measure user satisfaction, identify errors, and provide insights to make targeted and effective upgrades to your bot's conversational capabilities.

-Enabling feedback buttons allows users to like or dislike messages and provide detailed feedback about them.
+Enable feedback buttons to allow users to like or dislike messages and provide detailed feedback about them.
 This boosts user engagement by valuing their input for future improvements.

 :::image type="content" source="../../assets/images/bots/bot-feedback-buttons.png" border="false" alt-text="Screenshot shows the feedback buttons in a bot.":::